lakx711/SCT_ML_2/README.md

 # Customer Segmentation using K-Means Clustering

 This project uses the K-Means clustering algorithm to segment customers of a retail store based on their annual income and spending score.
-The goal is to identify distinct customer groups for targeted marketing strategies.
+The goal is to identify distinct customer groups for targeted marketing strategies. #SkillCraftTechnology

 ## 📊 Project Overview